eschmidt001/discoversebot/README.md

 # discoversebot

-This is a twitter bot made in Python which tweets fredo disco lyrics every 3 hours.
+This is a twitter bot made in Python which tweets fredo disco lyrics daily.

+There is a supporting json file with lyrics.

+It runs daily via an scheduled running of a .bat script hosted on my computer running the main file.